E-Shiels/appointments/notes.md

  - Include a many-to-many relationship implemented with has many :through associations.
 The join table must include a user-submittable attribute — that is to say, some attribute other than its foreign keys that can be submitted by the app's user

 3. Your models must include reasonable validations for the simple attributes.
-You don't need to add every possible validation or duplicates, such as presence and a minimum length, but the models should defend against invalid data.
+You don't need to add every possible validation or duplicates, such as presence and a minimum length, but the models should defend against invalid data. -Yes

 4. You must include at least one class level ActiveRecord scope method. a.
-Your scope method must be chainable, meaning that you must use ActiveRecord Query methods within it (such as .where and .order) rather than native ruby methods (such as #find_all or #sort).
+Your scope method must be chainable, meaning that you must use ActiveRecord Query methods within it (such as .where and .order) rather than native ruby methods (such as #find_all or #sort). - Still to do

-5. Your application must provide standard user authentication, including signup, login, logout, and passwords.
+5. Your application must provide standard user authentication, including signup, login, logout, and passwords. - Yes

 6. Your authentication system must also allow login from some other service.
-Facebook, Twitter, Foursquare, Github, etc...
+Facebook, Twitter, Foursquare, Github, etc... - Waiting until the end

 7. You must include and make use of a nested resource with the appropriate RESTful URLs.